ganeshmshetty/BugBountyX/README.md

 # BugBountyX

-A Web3 Bug Bounty platform with curator-approved payouts on Polygon Amoy testnet.
+A Web3 Bug Bounty platform

-## 🎯 Overview
+## Overview

-BugBountyX is a decentralized bug bounty platform where:
+BugBountyX is a decentralized bug bounty platform.
+The flow :
 - **Sponsors** create bounties by escrowing MATIC
-- **Hunters** submit fixes for open bounties
+- **Hunters** find any vulnerability and document it
 - **Curators** approve submissions to auto-release funds
+- Sponsors then fix the bugs and then the vulnerability report are made public
 - All interactions are on-chain with full transparency

-## 🏗️ Architecture
+## Architecture

 ### Smart Contract
 - **Network**: Polygon Amoy Testnet (ChainID: 80002)